joshmartinecon/nba-playoffs-forecast/readme.md

 w_i = \frac{1}{1 + \exp\left(-\alpha \cdot (\text{MPG}_i - \text{MedianMPG})\right)}
 $$

-where \( \alpha \) controls the steepness and \( \text{MedianMPG} \) is the median minutes per game among the top 10 players.
+where $\alpha$ controls the steepness and $\text{MedianMPG}$ is the median minutes per game among the top 10 players.
 These transformed values are then scaled so that their sum equals 240 minutes---the total minutes available per team per game:

 $$
 \text{Minutes}_i = w_i \cdot \frac{240}{\sum w_i}